ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/gh-runners/workflows.md

           path: ${{ github.workspace }}/models/traffic_sign_net.pth
           retention-days: 5
 ```
 This workflow specifies one job named "Train the model".
 This job runs in a runner environment specified by `runs-on`.
-The `runs-on: ubuntu-22.04-arm-os` points to the Arm-based GitHub runner you setup in the first section.
+The `runs-on: ubuntu-22.04-arm-os` points to the Arm-hosted GitHub runner you setup in the first section.

 Now, navigate to the _Train Model_ workflow under the _Actions_ tab, and press the _Run workflow_ button.